Long Grey Line Farm LLC

 ARumble of Ridgebacks, Suzi, Wanu, and Masai

 AKC Rhodesian Ridgebacks of recently imported African lineage are usually for sale.
 Our former senior stud dog's dam was imported from Zimbabwe.
-We still mourn Wanu's death in September 2006, just short of his tenth birthday.
-His son, Justa Nutta Tsu (dam, African Tsu), stepped up to breeding duties in 2007.
+Wanu died in late 2006, just short of his tenth birthday.
+His son, Justa Nutta Tsu (dam, African Tsu), stepped up to breeding duties in 2007, and now his son fills that role.
 We imported a pair from South Africa in 2002.
 Zula and African Tsu have proven to be just what we needed in our breeding program.
-Puppies are usually $700-800, but occasionally are priced for less.
-We ship Delta Dash and try to select a puppy that suits you.
-We are always happy to have the puppies picked up at the farm.
-We have bred Rhodesian Ridgebacks for more than 36 years.
-The first two of the four stud dogs that we have used through the years have been sired by imported stock or by sons of imported stock.
+Puppies are $1000, but occasionally are priced for less.
+We prefer not to ship puppies and recommend that you fly to pick up your puppy and take it home in a carrier under the seat as carry-on-luggage.
+Gainesville, FL is our nearest airport, only an hour away.
+We are always happier to have the puppies picked up at the farm.
+We have bred Rhodesian Ridgebacks for more than 42 years.
+The first three stud dogs that we have used through the years were sired by imported stock or by sons of imported stock.
 Add in our recent imported blood from South Africa and Zimbabwe, plus a female from yet another imported line, and you have a very good genetic mix.
 Our goal has always been to produce good family dogs who could earn their keep by working if needed.
 Some of our stock has gone on to be working farm dogs and hunting dogs, a few have gone to the show ring, many have completed obedience and service dog programs, but most have ended up being family friends and protectors who were loved and cherished by their owners.
-We regretfully announce the deaths of Zula and African Tsu, our imported pair.
-We are continuing the bloodlines through their sons and daughters.

 Gypsy and Zoe, guardians, and Joey Lee's Embra